CISC2200-Fall-24-Fordham/Lab2/README.md

 # CISC2200 Spring 2024 Lab2

-In this lab assignment, we setup our **programming environment**, **modify given code**, and **practice submitting to autograder system**.
+In this lab assignment, we practice **working with linked list**, **working with class template**, and **writing testcases**.

 ## Programming Environment Setup
-We will set up programming environment our our own computer, by following [Setup Tutorial](https://eecs280staff.github.io/tutorials/).
+If you haven't done so already, please set up programming environment our our own computer, by following [Setup Tutorial](https://eecs280staff.github.io/tutorials/).

 - The _Commannd Line Tools_ are required.